oVirt/ovirt-site/source/develop/dev-process/devprocess.md

 5. Archived discussions
 6. Patches which can be cherry-picked

-The oVirt project uses gerrit in order to review patches.
+The oVirt project uses GitHub in order to review patches.
-For more on Gerrit and how to use it see [Working with oVirt Gerrit](/develop/dev-process/working-with-gerrit.html)
+If you are not familiar with the process, you can read about [collaborating with pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests) on the GitHub website.

 ### Basic Principles

 #### Review Process

-1. Patches sent to Gerrit for review
+1. Patches sent to GitHub for review
 2. A peer thoughtfully reviews the patch
 3. Feedback gratefully received
-4. All discussions on the patch must be done on Gerrit
+4. All discussions on the patch must be done on GitHub
 5. Consensus formed, ACK or NAK agreed

 #### Coding standards